 In San Antonio, lack of awareness of the program is the biggest obstacle.

-To help, the Nurse-Family Partnership team in San Antonio is organizing cooking class on Aug.
-11, 2018, by San Antonio Food bank.
+To help, the Nurse-Family Partnership team in San Antonio is organizing a cooking class on Aug.
+11, 2018, in partnership with the San Antonio Food Bank.
 The class aims to promote healthy food habits during pregnancy and beyond.
-All the services are at no cost.
+All the services are available at no cost.

 The class will be conducted at 1209 South Saint Mary’s, 2nd Floor, San Antonio, Texas 78210 from 10 a.m. to 12 p.m.
 Participants will get free gifts.
 All the ingredients used in the class can be easily purchased via the Women Infants and Children Program (WIC).